[NEW] GoFundMe’s latest report: The Social State of Giving

 DIY fundraising operates just like a traditional peer-to-peer campaign.
 Fundraisers can create personal fundraising pages under a parent campaign and ask for donations to fund the parent campaign.

-However, typical peer-to-peer fundraising campaigns usually have a hard stop date and a designated program that the funding will be allocated toward.
+However, typical peer-to-peer fundraising campaigns usually have a hard stop date and a designated program for which the funding will be allocated.
 All personal fundraising pages under this campaign will end when the parent campaign ends, and the funding must go to the predetermined program.

-It might be a little scary to hand over this much control to your community, but it can yield positive results where revenue and creativity are concerned.
+It might be a little scary to hand over this much control to your community, but it can yield positive results in terms of revenue and creativity.
 For example, people can leverage their birthdays, weddings, or athletic milestones to raise money for your nonprofit.

 Another benefit of DIY fundraising is that people are often motivated to give to other people, not always directly to your nonprofit.
 Thus, when someone starts a DIY fundraising initiative, you have an opportunity to connect with their personal networks and motivate that audience to give.